Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation

 \section{Related Works}

-\paragraph{Privacy and Fairness.} The relationship between fairness and privacy has attracted increasing attention in recent years. \citet{bagdasaryan2019differential} show that differential privacy disproportionately harms the accuracy of underrepresented groups, while \citet{chang2021privacy} demonstrate that minority groups are more vulnerable to membership inference attacks. \citet{cummings2019compatibility} prove the impossibility of achieving \textit{exact} fairness and DP with nontrivial accuracy, but propose an algorithm that satisfies DP with approximate fairness under relaxed constraints. \citet{sanyal2022unfair} show that under long-tailed, imbalanced distributions and strict privacy, enforcing both fairness and privacy worsens accuracy, whereas \citet{mangold2023differential} establish that fairness disparities between private and non-private models decay inversely with sample size.
+\textbf{Privacy and Fairness.} The relationship between fairness and privacy has attracted increasing attention in recent years. \citet{bagdasaryan2019differential} show that DP disproportionately harms the accuracy of underrepresented groups, while \citet{chang2021privacy} demonstrate that minority groups are more vulnerable to membership inference attacks. \citet{tran2021differentially} demonstrate that privacy can amplify disparities for groups closer to the decision boundary. \citet{cummings2019compatibility} prove the impossibility of achieving \textit{exact} fairness and DP with nontrivial accuracy, but propose an algorithm that satisfies DP with approximate fairness under relaxed constraints. \citet{sanyal2022unfair} show that under long-tailed, imbalanced distributions and strict privacy, enforcing both fairness and privacy worsens accuracy, whereas \citet{mangold2023differential} establish that fairness disparities between private and non-private models decay inversely with sample size.
 Several works also develop algorithms jointly ensuring fairness, privacy, and accuracy \citep{lyu2020differentiallyprivaterepresentationnlp, lowy2023stochasticoptimizationframeworkfair, ghoukasian2024differentially, jagielski2019differentially}.
-For a comprehensive survey, see \citet{yao2025sok}. \paragraph{Chernoff Information.} Chernoff Information, introduced by \citet{chernoff1952measure}, is closely tied to Bayes error bounds. \citet{nielsen2011, Nielsen_2013, nielsen2022revisiting} provides key properties we exploit throughout this work.
-Although information-theoretic tools have been widely applied to fairness and privacy \citep{ghassami2018fairnesssupervisedlearninginformation}, Chernoff Information itself has rarely been used in these domains. \citet{dutta2020there} show that disparities in Chernoff Information imply a trade-off between equal opportunity fairness and accuracy, while \citet{unsal2024} define Chernoff Differential Privacy, where output distributions for neighboring inputs must have bounded Chernoff Information.
-To our knowledge, ours is the first work to connect Chernoff Information with the joint analysis of accuracy, fairness, and privacy, and to provide an estimator beyond synthetic settings.
+For a survey, see \citet{fioretto2022differential} and \citet{shahamsurvey}.
+Despite these advances, there is still a limited understanding of how the input data distribution shapes this relationship, as highlighted in a recent review paper \citep{yao2025sok}.
+Our work addresses this gap by providing a distribution-level characterization of how privacy reshapes group separability, offering a principled explanation of when privacy may harm or help fairness. \paragraph{Chernoff Information.} Chernoff Information, introduced by \citet{chernoff1952measure}, determines the optimal error exponent of Bayes-optimal classification. \citet{nielsen2011, Nielsen_2013, nielsen2022revisiting} provides key properties we exploit throughout this work.
+Although information-theoretic tools have been applied to fairness and privacy \citep{ghassami2018fairnesssupervisedlearninginformation}, Chernoff Information itself has rarely been used in these domains. \citet{dutta2020there} show that disparities in Chernoff Information imply a trade-off between equal opportunity fairness and accuracy, while \citet{unsal2024} define Chernoff DP, where output distributions for neighboring inputs must have bounded Chernoff Information.
+To our knowledge, our work is the first to connect Chernoff Information with the joint analysis of accuracy, fairness, and privacy, and to provide an estimator beyond synthetic settings.